 To contact Fatemeh: firstname.lastname@example.org

-Amanda is a French specialist as a Second Language teacher taking some time away from the classroom to complete her Master of Education.
+Amanda is a French as a Second Language teacher taking some time away from the classroom to complete graduate school.
+She started her Master of Education at uOttawa in September 2019, and began the PhD program in January 2021.
 In her previous job as a university recruiter, she helped many students on their journey to post-secondary education.
-Originally from southern Ontario, she’s enjoyed getting to know Ottawa.
-Her research interests include the development and training of Core French teachers in Ontario.
+Her research interests include the development and training of Core French teachers.
 As a mentor, she hopes to share her experience to help others start graduate school on the right foot!

 To contact Amanda: email@example.com